 If you have been permanently disabled by a work-related back injury, you may be eligible for a workers’ compensation settlement that includes payment for future lost earnings.

 The most beneficial way to settle a workers’ comp claim will depend on the nature of the worker’s injury, financial capabilities, and other benefits (such as Social Security Disability or a pension) available to the injured worker.
-There may be a reason to negotiate a lump sum workers’ comp settlement.
+There may be a reason to negotiate a lump sum workers’ compensation settlement.
 In other cases, a worker may be better off maintaining the right to submit claims for future medical costs as the need arises.

 The workers’ comp insurance administrator is unlikely to help you increase your benefits or to advise you if you are about to leave money on the table.
 But an experienced workers’ compensation attorney can investigate your injury and medical needs, and determine how to recover the maximum benefits available to you.